hzqst/MetaHookSv/docs/Renderer.md

 ## StudioModel alpha-transparent texture

 Just like `STUDIO_NF_ADDITIVE` but with alpha-blending instead of additive-blending.
-The rendering of meshes with `STUDIO_NF_ALPHA` will be defered to transparent pass if it's from a opaque entity.
+The rendering of meshes with `STUDIO_NF_ALPHA` will be defered to transparent pass if it's from an opaque entity.

 You will have to replace the basetexture with an external texture with alpha-channel supported, like DXT5-BC7 DDS,TGA or PNG.